High humidity is fundamental for a functioning terrarium.

-The ability to trap moisture is fundamental to creating the tropical environment that allows us to grow such interesting and exotic plants.
+It creates the tropical environment that allows us to grow our favorite exotic plants.

 Let’s dive in.